-NHDOT has collected all but four of the Fundamental Data Elements.
+NHDOT has completed data collection for all but four of the Fundamental Data Elements.
 Those elements are median type, intersection / junction traffic control, unique interchange identifier, and interchange type.
 All FDEs will be collected on roads of Function Class 1 through 7.
-Work has begun on all but intersection / junction traffic control.
+Work is nearing completion on median types for State roads, while the data collection efforts are in their early stages for the remaining FDEs.